Doraku/DefaultDocumentation/README.md

 Provides the value to use to replace invalid char for file names, `_` by default.

-<a name='MarkdownConfiguration_IgnoreLineBreak'></a>
+<a name='MarkdownConfiguration_HandleLineBreak'></a>
-## IgnoreLineBreak
+## HandleLineBreak
-- configuration file: `"Markdown.IgnoreLineBreak": "..."`
+- configuration file: `"Markdown.HandleLineBreak": "..."`

-`true` if line break in the documentation should be ignored and written as is or transformed as markdown line break (two space at the end of a line), `false` by default.
+`true` if line break in the documentation should be transformed as markdown line break (two space at the end of a line) or not, `false` by default.
 This setting can be overriden by specific `DocItem` types.

 <a name='MarkdownConfiguration_TableOfContentsModes'></a>